 - Dip chips, flatbread or pita wedges into it.

-- Serve with falafel (a chickpea fritter).
+- Serve with falafel (a chickpea fritter) or dollop onto an authentic Greek salad.

 - Add to sandwiches, wraps or burgers.
 I love a dollop of tzatziki on these turkey burgers as well as these veggie burgers!